TELE-TWIN/clamav-faq/mirrors/MirrorHowto.md

 ### Submit the mirror details

-Send an email with the server's details to luca -at- clamav.net following this template:
+Send an email with the server's details to vrt -at- sourcefire.com following this template:
 <pre>
    * clamav.foo.com
    * ip address: 1.2.3.4